Dotkernel API: a replacement for legacy Laminas API Tools

 Extended discussion about Laminas Api Tools retirement

 How to move forward?
-Choose Dotkernel API!
+Choose Dotkernel API

 The TSC recommendation as a replacement for current Laminas API Tools is Dotkernel API, mostly because it is built on top of Mezzio and uses Laminas components.